 Talk about school with enthusiasm

 Maybe you like the school that has offered a place for your kid, or maybe you don’t.
 But your child needs to feel safe at school and to enjoy it as much as possible.
 So try to talk about his/her school with enthusiasm: talk about the arts&crafts project you saw, talk about the books you noticed at the library, talk about the playground, or about the forest school or PE activities.
-I am not telling you to lie to your kid, just tell him/her only the good things you noticed in school, only the parts you liked and think he/she will enjoy.
-Leave unpleasant aspects out (if any), there is plenty of time to discover and talk about them.
+I am not telling you to lie to your kid, just tell him/her the good things you noticed in school, the parts you liked and think he/she will enjoy.
+Leave unpleasant aspects out (if any), there is plenty of time to discover them and talk about them.

 Talk about your school experiences